divviup/janus/docs/CONFIGURING_HPKE_KEYS.md

 1. The in-memory caches of all Janus replicas must pick up the new key.
 This can be done by waiting or restarting the replicas.
 1. The key is moved to the `active` state.
 1. Caches must reload or the application can be restarted.
 The pending key already being in-memory ensures that replicas that haven't had their advertisement cache reloaded can still use the pending key to decrypt reports.
-1. The key operates dutifully for however long the key rotation interval is.
+1. The key remains active for the key rotation interval.
 1. When the key is due for expiry, a new key is introduced using the same steps as above.
 1. The old key is moved to the `expired` state so that it's no longer advertised